 where $\overline{\ii}_{N+\frac{1}{2},p}(\cdot)$ is defined via \eqref{def:bar_f} and

 Our approximations to the Riemann zeta function are given by

 where $N_t=\lfloor \sqrt{t/(2\pi)} \rfloor$.

 These approximations $\zeta_p(s)$ are very easy to evaluate.
-We only need the precomputed values of $\{\omega_{p,j}\}_{0\le j \le p}$ and $\{\lambda_{p,j}\}_{1\le j \le p}$, along with elementary functions such as the exponential function and the logarithm function, as well as the Gamma function (which is needed to compute $\chi(s)$).
-The Gamma function can be efficiently computed to high precision via Stirling series \cite{Johansson_2023}.
-A MATLAB implementation for computing $\zeta_8(s)$ is provided in Appendix B. The main question now is: how closely these functions $\zeta_p(s)$ approximate $\zeta(s)$?
+They require only the precomputed values of $\{\omega_{p,j}\}_{0\le j \le p}$ and $\{\lambda_{p,j}\}_{1\le j \le p}$, along with elementary functions such as the exponential function and the logarithm function, as well as the Gamma function (which is needed to compute $\chi(s)$).
+The Gamma function can be efficiently computed to high precision via the Stirling series \cite{Johansson_2023}.
+A MATLAB implementation for computing $\zeta_8(s)$ is provided in Appendix B. The main question now is: how closely do these functions $\zeta_p(s)$ approximate $\zeta(s)$?
 While we do not offer any rigorous error bounds, we aim to demonstrate the accuracy of these approximations through extensive numerical experiments.